Stock funds attract $7.14 billion as Dow hits record highs: EPFR

-NEW YORK, March 8 (Reuters) - Fund investors worldwide placed $7.14 billion in stock funds in the latest week as the Dow Jones industrial average hit record highs and global markets rallied, data from EPFR Global showed on Friday.
+NEW YORK (Reuters) - Fund investors worldwide placed $7.14 billion in stock funds in the latest week as the Dow Jones industrial average .DJI hit record highs and global markets rallied, data from EPFR Global showed on Friday.

 Inflows into stock funds in the week ended March 6 trounced the prior week's cash gains of $1.2 billion.
 Appetite for U.S. stocks largely accounted for the inflows, as $4.95 billion flowed into funds that hold the stocks, reversing the prior week's redemptions of $411 million.

-The MSCI world equity index, meanwhile, rose 1.6 percent over the weekly reporting period.
+The MSCI world equity index .MIWD00000PUS, meanwhile, rose 1.6 percent over the weekly reporting period.

-Investors worldwide have poured over $21 billion into funds that U.S. stocks so far this year, showing a change in sentiment after redeeming heavily from the funds in 2012 and favoring stable returns in bonds.
+So far this year, investors worldwide have poured more than $21 billion into funds that hold U.S. stocks, after redeeming $71.8 billion from the funds last year as they favored stable returns in bonds.

 Investors withdrew $290 million from European stock funds, despite expectations that the European Central Bank would maintain its loose monetary policy at a meeting.

-Concerns remained, however, that political instability in Italy would stall the country's economic reforms and reignite the euro zone debt crisis.
+Concerns remained, however, that political instability in Italy could reignite the euro zone debt crisis.

 Bond funds overall reaped inflows of $4.5 billion in the latest week, slightly below cash gains of $4.68 billion the previous week.
 Funds that hold U.S. bonds took in $3.86 billion of the new money.